Business Administration/Industrial Engineering –

 All Business Engineering degree programmes at TU Darmstadt are defined by their distinct interdisciplinary nature.
 They contain parts of both Business Studies (Business Administration and Economics) and Law on the one hand, and Engineering on the other to nearly the same extent.

 In their technical orientation, the Bachelor’s degree programmes in Business Engineering focus on a smaller scale on the engineering area of specialisation than the non-business Engineering programmes.
 With respect to their technical field of studies, the students of Business Engineering attend the same courses as the students enrolled in the corresponding purely technical Bachelor’s programmes.

-The Bachelor of Science programme Business Engineering – Technical Field of Studies Electrical Engineering and Information Technology (WI-etit) is located at the interface of Business Studies and Electrical Engineering and Information Technology.
+The programme is located at the interface of Business Studies and Electrical Engineering and Information Technology.
 Courses from these two areas make up the largest part of the studies.
 Furthermore, the programme includes modules from the areas of Mathematics and Legal Studies.

 Advice for Prospective B.Sc.
 Students

 Studying Business Engineering is suitable for everyone who is interested in a business-oriented as well as an engineering-oriented – and thus interdisciplinary – education.
 The skills and knowledge taught within this framework aim at enabling the students to communicate with experts of Business Studies and Engineering on problems and their solutions.